GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 1. Click _More_ at the bottom of the form, then fill in the following value:
   -- **Startup script (under Automation):** Copy and past the script shown above.
-For testing purposes you may want to change the sleep duration from `3600s` to `300s`, so you will only have to wait five minutes to see that the deletion worked.
+  -- For testing purposes you may want to change the sleep duration from `3600s` to only `300s`.

 1. Click **CREATE**.